-- Add half eggplant mixture, salt and pepper; cook, stirring occasionally, until vegetables are lightly browned, about 7 minutes.
-Push vegetables to sides of skillet; add half of garlic mixture to clearing and cook, mashing with spatula, until fragrant, about 30 seconds.
+- Add half eggplant mixture, salt, and pepper; cook, stirring occasionally until vegetables are lightly browned, about 7 minutes.
+Push vegetables to sides of skillet; add half of the garlic mixture to clearing and cook, mashing with spatula, until fragrant, about 30 seconds.
 Stir to combine garlic mixture with vegetables and transfer to medium bowl.
 Repeat with remaining eggplant mixture, 2 tablespoons oil, and remaining garlic mixture.

 - Lightly spray large sheet of aluminum foil with vegetable oil spray and cover lasagna.
 Bake for 35 minutes at 375F on the middle rack of your oven, until bubbling.
 Cool on wire rack 25 minutes.
 Cut into pieces, sprinkle with basil, and serve.